NotePlan/plugins/jgclark.SearchExtensions/README.md

 | /searchInPeriod | `noteplan://x-callback-url/runPlugin?pluginID=jgclark.SearchExtensions&command=searchInPeriod&` | search term(s) (separated by commas) | start date to search over (YYYYMMDD or YYYY-MM-DD format).
 If not given, then defaults to 3 months ago. | end date to search over (YYYYMMDD or YYYY-MM-DD format).
 If not given, then defaults to today. |

 ## Future work
 In time I hope to be able to support searching for phrases such as `Bob Smith`, meaning that exact two-word phrase.
-However, the underlying API doesn't yet make this a realisitic possibility.
+However, the underlying API doesn't yet make this at all easy.

 ## Support
 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).